JonJagger/cyber-dojo/readme.txt

 :max_run_tests_duration
-  This is the maximum number of seconds the CyberDojo server allows an increment to run in (the time starts after all the increments files have been copied to the sandbox folder).
+  This is the maximum number of seconds the CyberDojo server allows an increment to run in (the time starts after all that increments' files have been copied to the sandbox folder).
 This allows players to continue if they accidentally code an infinite loop for example.
 Reloaded on each increment so it can be modified mid-kata if necessary.
 Defaults to 10 seconds.